eclipse-archived/ceylon-lang.org/code/architecture.md

 ## Documentation compiler

-The documentation compiler takes as its input the model produced by the typechecker.
+The documentation compiler (in the `compiler-java` directory of the repository, like the compiler) takes as its input the model produced by the typechecker.
 It's job is to produce HTML documentation.
 There is currently no support for alternate output formats.